code42/axiomatic/README.md

 #> nomad job run -check-index 0 axiomatic.nomad
 ```

-### Add a GitHub Repo Webhook
+### Setup the GitHub Repo Webhook and SSH Key

+1. Open the Settings tab for your repo and choose "Deploy keys" in the menu
+1. Add the ssh public key as a repository deploy key
-1. Open the Settings tab for your repo and choose Webhooks in the menu
+1. Open the Settings tab for your repo and choose "Webhooks" in the menu
 1. Press the "Add webhook" button
 1. Enter your Axiomatic service URL in the Payload URL field.
 E.g. "https://axiomatic.example.com/webhook"
 1. Enter your Axiomatic github secret in the Secret field